With travel largely on hold last year, Chase rolled out a great new way to use your Ultimate Rewards points called Chase Pay Yourself Back.

 There are many methods and credit cards that will help you earn Ultimate Rewards points.
 But in order to take advantage of this new Pay Yourself Back promotion through the end of September, you must hold either the Chase Sapphire Preferred Card or the Chase Sapphire Reserve.

 To start with, The Chase Sapphire Preferred Card is one of our favorites.
-It earns 2x points per dollar spent on dining out at restaurants and travel expenses.
+It earns 3x points per dollar spent on dining out at restaurants and 2x points per dollar spent on travel expenses.

-At 1.25 cents each, those points are worth at least $1,000 toward travel, grocery stores, home improvement, or at Target.
+At 1.25 cents each, those points are worth at least $1,250 toward travel, grocery stores, home improvement, or at Target.
 Considering the card has only a $95 annual fee, you can come out way ahead.
-Additionally, new cardmembers will also get a $50 credit to use at the grocery store which effectively wipes out more than half of your first-year annual fee.

 Click Here to learn more about the Chase Sapphire Preferred Card.